 The Learning Support Department here at Lady Margaret School is designed to support students with a range of learning and behavioural difficulties.
 These range from specific learning difficulties such as dyslexia, dyspraxia and dyscalculia, to supporting pupils on the autistic spectrum, those who are hearing impaired, visually impaired and those diagnosed with global learning difficulties.
 We currently have 13 students who hold statements of Special Educational Needs / EHCPs and 111 students on SEN support.

 Changes implemented in September 2014 as a result of the Children and Families Act means that SEN services are now offered as part of a joined-up service which brings together education, health and social care services to ensure that the support your child receives in joined up and that the outcomes that you and your child want to achieve are at the centre of that help and support.
 This is known nationally as the ‘local offer’.
+Please see the Year 7 Admissions page for information about admission procedures for students with SEN.

 Available to the girls